CareerFellow/university-app/README.md

 # university-app

-> ### A Node (Express + Mongoose) application to help students find Universities and offered programs in their country.
+> ### An open source Node (Express + Mongoose) application to help students find Universities and offered programs in their country.

 This project is under development and continuous changes.
 Issues, feature requests, and contributions are welcomed.